fogus/spiel/pyramidenspiel/cydonia/README.markdown

 ![top-res](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/cydonia/graphics/top-res.png)

-The player who won the majority of the tree segments wins the trick.
-However, if the two trees are identical or they result in a tie segment score then the player who placed first wins the trick.
+The player who won the majority of the tree segments wins the trick; in the example above, the left-side player wins by winning 1 segment vs. 0 for right.
+However, if the two trees played are identical or they result in a tie segment score then the player who placed first wins the trick.

 Final scoring
 =============